wikicurricula-uy/wikicurricula-boilerplate/README.md

     cd wikicurricula-boilerplate
 ```

+- Check the visuals:
+    - You can go to your file explorer and under the directory you've just created by cloning the wikicurricula-boilerplate repository, descend into the "visualization", you will find an `index.html` file.
+Open this file with any browser of you choice

+    - If you are using a code editor like Visual Studio Code install the "live server" extension.
+After installation, right click on the `index.html` file in the visualization folder and select "open with Live erver" option.
+This will start a server port : 5500 and a new browser window should automatically open, displaying your index.html file.
+The Live Server extension will serve your HTML file on a local development server with live reloading, allowing you to see changes in real-time as you edit the HTML, CSS, or JavaScript files associated with your project.

+    This steps works for other visualization in the project.

 # 💡 How to contribute to this project(make a Pull Request (PR) to this GitHub repository)

 - Create a GitHub Account: